bmoeskau/Extensible/README.md

 # Extensible

-**This project is no longer under active development.** See this [blog post](http://ext.ensible.com/blog/2016/06/end-of-the-line/) for additional information.
+**This project is no longer under active development.** The code remains available for historical purposes only.

-If you are interested in becoming a committer or taking ownership of this repo open a PR and let me know.

 ---